Common Cat Allergy Symptoms | Signs To Look Our For

 Generalized Allergic Reactions

 In rare cases, a cat allergy may trigger a more severe allergic reaction, known as anaphylaxis.
 Symptoms may include difficulty breathing, a rapid drop in blood pressure, and loss of consciousness.
-If these symptoms occur, emergency medical assistance is imperative.
+If these symptoms occur, emergency medical assistance is critical!

 Pet Allergies’ Effects on Health